 Sales/Returns Data Release and Reporting

 Sales and returns data may be released for reporting to publishers by clicking the “Release” button.
-Sales and returns may be released at any time throughout the month, and only finance team users may release sales and returns.
-Unlike inventory, sales and returns data may not be manipulated within the consignment warehouse application—it may only be approved or deleted (see section TODO for deleting data).
+Sales and returns may be released multiple times throughout the month, but no more than once per day.
+Only finance team users may release sales and returns, and sales and returns should be published along with monthly inventory position data after review by the finance team.
+Unlike inventory, sales and returns data may not be manipulated within the consignment warehouse application—it may only be approved or deleted (see section “Delete Imported Files” for deleting data).

 All sales and returns data is handled at a transaction level, and no validation exists that prevents users from importing identical sales or returns transactions.
 Therefore, it is critically important that the finance team carefully reviews the data once imported to ensure it is accurate.
 Once approved, the sales data will be sent to the ODS table F_Sales for AR warehouses, or the NonAR_F_Sales table for NonAR warehouses.
 Similarly, the returns data will be sent to the F_Returns table for AR warehouses, or the NonAR_F_Returns table for NonAR warehouses.

 Sales and Returns data is released by batch id.
 Therefore, finance team members should ensure all data imported from a single file has record dates limited to a single month.
-Distribution Hub also only supports reporting Sales and Returns data for a single month.

-When the Sales and Returns data has been approved, the “Release” button will be disabled
+When the Sales and Returns data has been approved, the “Release” button will be disabled, and if additional sales and returns data is imported, the release button will be re-enabled.